Author. Speaker. Entrepreneur.

 Now, for context, I didn't graduate from high school.
 I left during my senior year to work and surf in Kona, HI.
 I didn't attend college.
 My journey has been unorthodox, while self-education and life experience have been my University.

 Raising a young family at age 22 while starting new ventures and learning the job of CEO in real-time, I didn't know what I didn't know.
 I read voraciously and studied anything I could get my hands on.
 Over the years, I narrowed my research and practical application to four primary topics: human behavior, entrepreneurship, leadership, and productivity.
 These disciplines reveal the critical actions that create excellence.

-Today, I'm the CEO of Authentic Development, an experiential learning company.
+Today, I'm the CEO of Energi, a sustainable-living company that provides solutions to homeowners and companies throughout the country.
+Also, I serve as Managing Partner of Authentic Development, an experiential learning company.
 We teach the disciplines I've outlined to well-known clients, including Hewlett Packard, Walmart, and SAP.
 As a corporate education faculty member for Duke Corporate Education, I lead executive leadership programs worldwide.
-With a team of experienced CEOs, I serve as a managing director of Sunray Industries, an early-stage investment company.

 So, I'm an entrepreneur who loves the business of building businesses.
 But that isn't what matters most to me.
 What matters most to me is this: How can I form impactful relationships with those I have the pleasure of working with, whatever the situation?

-A California native, I currently live in Fallbrook, CA (N. San Diego).
+A California native, I currently live in Provo, UT.
 My wife and I are working hard to raise seven great kids, the most important of any other of life's work.
-I surf, run, read, and sleep as much as I can.
+I surf, snowboard, run, read, and sleep as much as I can.